-Joystick Calibration When moving the boat sideways if it seems that the bow or stern moves more than the other see Volvo Penta Operator's Manual to make adjustments.
+Joystick Calibration When moving the boat sideways if it seems that the bow or stern moves more than the other see page 109 of the Volvo Penta Operator's Manual to make adjustments.

 4.3 HELM STATION NOTE: Panel Layout may vary between boats.